Overclocked: A History of Violence: Reception

-Domestic

-International

-Overclocked received mixed reviews from English-language publications.
-Brett Todd in his 7.5/10 review for GameSpot favorably regarded the game's "deep, engaging story with lifelike characters and dialogue" but noted its nihilistic tone.
-IGN's 7/10 review also noted the game's "haunting main theme... and gloom of rainy New York [which] adds an appropriate layer of anxiety to the experience."
-It also received a Recommended award at IT Reviews, who enjoyed its "strong characters" and "engrossing storyline."
-PC Gamer scored it a 48% in its negative review, stating that "Unless you're jonesing for an adventure game fix, your time's better spent rearranging your Netflix queue."
+Overclocked received above-average reviews according to the review aggregation website Metacritic.
+Brett Todd of GameSpot favorably regarded the game's "deep, engaging story with lifelike characters and dialogue" but noted its nihilistic tone.
+IGN also noted the game's "haunting main theme... and gloom of rainy New York [which] adds an appropriate layer of anxiety to the experience."
+PC Gamer said, "Unless you're jonesing for an adventure game fix, your time's better spent rearranging your Netflix queue."